 The terms of appointment of trustees are staggered so that three trustees retire every two years.
 The next election of trustees will be held in 2022.
 The trustees, acting in accordance with the trust deed, are responsible for ensuring that the trust operates according to its key roles and meets all its regulatory and legal requirements.

 Bill was elected as a trustee in July 2012, was re-elected in July 2016, and re-elected again in July 2020.
 He has been Chairperson of TECT since August 2014.
 Bill was born, raised and educated in Tauranga, has spent all of his working life here and is passionate about the area and its people.

-Natalie was elected as a trustee in August 2016 and was re-elected in July 2020.
+Natalie was elected as a trustee in August 2016, was re-elected in July 2020, and is Deputy Chairperson.
 Natalie is an advocate for Tauranga and the Western Bay’s growth to make it increasingly a place everyone wants to be.
-Natalie is also a trustee on the boards of the Tauranga Art Gallery Foundation, and the innovative arts and culture hub The Incubator.

 Pete was elected as a trustee in July 2014 and re-elected in July 2018.
 Pete retired as a Detective Seargent in the NZ Police in 2014 and lives at the Mount with his wife and son, with 3 elder children having left home.
 Pete's passion is to make this community a better place and as such has worked hard to make a difference.